Bobloblawlobslawbomb/make-money-money/README.md

 5) Another email will be sent to you with your API key.
 6) Or alternatively you can go to https://www.exchangerate-api.com, sign in to your account and navigate to the dashboard (https://app.exchangerate-api.com/dashboard) and your API key will be displayed there, along with usage details (note: the free tier only allows 1500 API calls a month)
 7) Remember to store you APi key safely.
 It is yours and yours alone, do not allow anyone else to access it.
+    > How to store your API key safely:
+    > 1. Create a file called '.env' in your root directory.
+    > 2. Navigate into the .env file and type "API_KEY={your Api key goes here}" (_after the '=' enter your Api key_).
+Save the file.
+    > _note: the program uses '${process.env.API_KEY}' for the Api call in money.js.
+It is important that you have named your Api key 'API_KEY' in the .env file_

 ### Running the Program:
 1) Clone the repository: https://github.com/Bobloblawlobslawbomb/make-money-money